9.40 SURFACE FINISHING

 When a vehicle passes over a textured pavement, the interaction between the wheels and the pavement creates noise.
 This noise has been considered objectionable to some motorists.
 It has been found that macrotexture placed at the shallow limit of the specifications is considerably quieter than texture placed toward the deeper limit.
 Studies have also shown that on Iowa pavements, texture does not generally wear off of the pavement’s surface over time.

-When applying microtexture, weight is often placed on the turf or carpet drag to ensure that the surface of the pavement is marred by the drag.
+Microtexture is typically placed by dragging burlap, turf, or coarse carpet from a bridge behind the finishing machine.
+It is very important that the bridge travel as straight as possible behind the finishing machine.
+If the bridge tends to wander back and forth as it travels down the road, the microtexture will also take on a wavy appearance which may affect ride.
+Weight is often placed on the burlap, turf or carpet drag to ensure that the surface of the pavement is marred by the drag.
 When weight is applied to the drag, the weight should be uniformly distributed throughout the width of the drag to provide a uniform texture.
-Try to avoid excessive weight on turf or carpet drags as this may result in deep texture and snagging or dragging of aggregate which will result in a noisy pavement surface.
+Try to avoid excessive weight on burlap, turf or carpet drags as this may result in deep texture and snagging or dragging of aggregate which will result in a noisy pavement surface.

 To obtain a uniform tined pavement, inspector should check the following items: